 Should you be cautious (or foolish) enough to venture there, and somehow manage to remain undetected by the roaming Guardians, this heart-breaking song will play.

 Loaded with dissonance and a vague sense of what the melody could have been if it were not so distorted, "Castle Town" tugs at the heart strings, but isn't afraid to go deep into unsettling or threatening territory.
 It makes your hair stand on end and appropriately gives the player a sense of dread with the feeling of "I shouldn't be here," much like another location later in this list...

 The main motif is a distorted synthetic pulse that is appropriately mysterious and ominous, and the surging tremolo of strings does well to accentuate the feeling of discovery and dread.
-Better yet, despite the unsavory adjectives I've attached to these themes, these instruments work together to form a relaxing environment conducive to the deeply cognitive process required to triumph in these many puzzle-heavy shrines.
+Despite the unsavory adjectives I've attached to these themes, however, the instruments work together to form a relaxing environment conducive to the cognitive process required to triumph in each and every one of these puzzle-heavy shrines.

 Speaking of motifs, a form of this theme appears (along with other familiar nods) in the musical retelling of the events 10,000 years prior to the start of this game.
 In that context, it seems to be the musical representation of technology as a whole, or perhaps only that of ancient Sheikah creations.

 Either way, its use in the regaling of the tale and in the Shrines gives the track a greater deal of depth in both a gameplay and narrative sense.

 Hateno Village, which survived the Calamity 100 years ago, is a testament to this.
 And, thankfully, its theme is too.

 Using an eclectic collection of instruments, "Hateno Village" creates a musically rich atmosphere, perfect for this town of old traditions that's managed to stay safe on the edge of the continent.